HumanCellAtlas/metadata-schema/docs/structure.md

 All metadata files are self-describing, ie, explicitly indicate the schema and schema version which they manifest.
 Ideally, this is done using a URL so that any metadata consumer can trivially fetch all schema associated with a metadata file.

-### Flat Metadata Instantiation
+### Flat metadata instantiation

-Metadata files, containing metadata elements from multiple schema, are flattened into single files for storage or transmission (e.g. project.json).
+Metadata files, containing metadata elements from multiple schema, are flattened into single files for storage or transmission (*e.g.* project.json).
 The actual contents of a given metadata file are subject to conformance specifications, which indicate the module schema and version that the metadata must conform to.

-### Schema Language
+### Schema language

-Schema are a superset of JSON schema and JSON schema validation (json-schema.org) with all extensions declarative in nature (i.e. no "code" is required to specify a schema).
+Schema are a superset of JSON schema and JSON schema validation (json-schema.org) with all extensions declarative in nature (*i.e.* no code is required to specify a schema).
 Extensions to the native JSON schema validation will be needed to support validation of ontology identifiers or other specific HCA requirements.

 ## Principles